Infant Ear Molding and the EarWell™

 Inverted or Anteverted Conchal Bowl Deformity

 The conchal bowl near the ear canal is convex instead of concave, causing narrowing of the ear canal and making it difficult to hear or remove wax, which can build up and cause hearing loss.
+This is also known as a Mozart Ear Deformity, since Mozart also had his left ear affected in the same way.
+Interestingly, his son also had a left ear inverted conchal bowl ear deformity, suggesting a genetic component to this type of functional ear deformity.
+The true cause is likely seen as an abnormal intrinsic auricular muscle located along the posterior aspect of the cavum conchae.

 The first step is to prepare the ear for the device, which means to shave an area around the ear so the adhesive will hold well.
 The posterior shell, or cradle, will then be placed over the ear and adhered to the skin.
 The retractor is then placed, and this apparatus is used to shape the rim of the ear.
 The conchal former is then attached, and it is utilized to shape the center of the ear.
 Additionally, soft silicone putty can be added and shaped, then allowed to harden into a custom mold that will improve the shape of the ear.
 Finally, the anterior shell, or cover, is added last to secure the EarWell™ system together.
 Since the cartilage and tissues on the infant are so soft, the EarWell™ can modify the shape of the ear simply by holding it in the optimal position for an extended period.
+Essentially, the custom molds act like splints for the ears.
 Our skilled medical team will monitor your child’s progress during treatment to ensure the process is working or determine if another technique may be needed.
 As many as 90% of children can obtain excellent results from the EarWell™ system if used within the first eight weeks of life.

 Have additional questions about the EarWell™?
 Contact our practice today to learn more and to schedule a consultation with Dr. Payne.